 Darnold shines, Bridgewater sharp as Jets top Falcons 17-0

-Darnold, the No. 3 overall draft pick in April, was the Jets’ third quarterback of the game, following Josh McCown and Bridgewater.
-The former USC star was greeted by loud cheers and a standing ovation as he jogged onto the field at MetLife Stadium with 8:41 to go in the first half.
+Darnold, the No. 3 overall draft pick in April, was the Jets’ third quarterback of the game, following Josh McCown and Teddy Bridgewater.
+The former USC star received a standing ovation as he jogged onto the field at MetLife Stadium with 8:41 to go in the first half.

 Darnold’s first series ended in a punt and his non-throwing left hand was checked out by trainers on the sideline after it was stepped on.
 But he was fine and wore a glove in the second half.